codelix-org/phone-number-exercise-1/README.md

 Firstly, make sure that you've created an account on Codelix (using github Oauth) by going to https://www.codelix.co.uk/users/auth/github

+You'll also need to be added to [this github team](https://github.com/orgs/codelix-org/teams/access-to-codelix) (if you can't access this page then you won't be able to push to the repos).
+You only need to be added once, please message @Robfaldo (or slack or robertfaldo@gmail.com) to request this.

 ```
 # Create a folder for the trail
 mkdir phone-number-formatter-trail